wkeeling/resume/README.rst

   - Monitoring and restructuring Celery queues for optimal liveness.
   - Parallelising filesystem I/O to take advantage of highly parallel attached storage.

-- Creating a predictable, low risk release process by reducing a series of manual steps to a single Make command and automating with Docker.
+- Creating a predictable, low risk release process by reducing a series of manual steps to a single Make command that leveraged the container based architecture.

 - Mentoring interns, assisting them with problem solving and feature design.